joergen7/cuneiform-doc/tutorial-basics.rst

 If you have not yet installed Cuneiform, please refer to the :ref:`setup` section.

-An Assignment binds an expression to a variable.
-Where the variable name appears on the left-hand side of an equals symbol while the expression to be bound appears on the right-hand side.
+A let definition binds an expression to a variable.
+The statement is started by the ``let`` keyword and the variable name and its type appear on the left-hand side of an equals symbol while the expression to be bound appears on the right-hand side.

 Example e-1.1::

-    x = 5;
+    let x : Str = "5";

-In this example we have bound the integer literal ``5`` to the variable ``x``.
+In this example we have bound the string literal ``"5"`` to the variable ``x``.
 Let's look at another example.

 Example e-1.2::

-    person = "Peter";
+    let person : Str = "Peter";

-Here, the expression is the string literal ``"Peter"`` while the variable is ``person``.
+Here, the expression is the string literal ``"Peter"`` and the bound variable is ``person``.
 An assignment declares to the Cuneiform interpreter that whenever it sees a variable like ``x`` or ``person`` the interpreter should shellace that variable with whatever expression is bound to it.
 You will see later, that it is